Cyberspace Operator Badge

 The Cyberspace Operator Badge is a qualification award of the US Air Force and US Space Force it was first announced by USAF Chief of Staff Gen. Norton A. Schwartz in 2010 for cyberspace operators.
 The badge is issued in Basic, Senior and Master under Air Force Instruction 36–2903.
 It is issued to both enlisted and officers.
-Officers in career fields 33S (communications-computer) and 17D (cyberspace warfare operator) were immediately eligible for the badge which will replace the Air Force Communications and Information Badge in those career fields.
+Officers converting from career field 33S (communications-computer) to 17D (cyberspace warfare operator) were immediately eligible for the badge which will replace the Air Force Communications and Information Badge in those career fields.
 Additionally it was announced that the 12W (electronic warfare officer) would also be eligible.
+Enlisted operators with the 1B4X1 or 1B000 AFSC are also awarded the badge.

 The badge was first proposed in 2008 when AFCYBER was first being created.

-Enlisted operators would come from the following specialties: